tabaddor/av-swe-guide/README.md

 2. ### [Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/)

 ### Section Tutorials/Projects ###
 Will be updated.
-Expect projects to work with implementing basic machine learning models, neural networks, and reinforcement learning.
+Expect projects to work with implementing basic machine learning models, neural networks, and computer vision.

 ### Section Terminology ###
 - **Machine Learning:** A subset of artificial intelligence that provides a computer, or system, the ability to improve its performance on a task by learning from experience.